nizamphoenix/nizamphoenix.github.io/_posts/2025-05-17-consciousness.md

 ---
 layout: post
+title: Consciousness 🧠
-title: Are we thinking machines that feel, or feeling bodies that think ? 🙃
+subtitle: Are we thinking machines that feel, or feeling bodies that think ? 🙃
+cover-img: /img/consciousness.png
 ---

 This is an attempt at summarising modern findings around consciousness.